-Data can be stored in any kind of file using file handling routines (see file handling section).
-An alternative to storing data directly in a file is to instead store is in a database.
+An alternative to storing data directly in a file is to store it in a database.

 A database is designed specifically to handle, sort, search and manipulate organised data.